 Now, at this point most people have a complaint about the novel, and it’s that the first half goes by rather slowly… and I have to agree with that.
 The Three-Body Problem begins at a very moderate pace and it picks up rather slowly as the author takes a very meticulous and precise approach in building the setting.
 He makes sure that we are completely engrossed in the world and understand its dynamics before he really kicks off the action.
 It can be a bit frustrating in certain parts, but believe me, it’s definitely worth your effort for once things pick up they never look back.

 There comes the point where a secret military project sends out a signal into outer space to try and establish contact with aliens.
 Unfortunately for us, we make contact with an alien civilization that is on the brink of extinction, and they decide the best course of action is to invade Earth and perhaps start anew.
-Back on our planet, two groups of people form: those who want to welcome the aliens as a master race, and those who are preparing humanity’s defences.
+Back on our planet, two groups of people form: those who want to welcome the aliens as a master race, and those who are preparing humanity’s defenses.
 This is where the novel really picks up strength in terms of both plot and philosophy; while Cixin Liu sets the stage for an epic confrontation, he also begs the wide question as to how humanity would react to this kind of alien contact and how it would affect our inner workings.

 To give away any more about the plot would be a crime as it holds many unforeseen turns that defy the conventional plot structures we’ve come to roll our eyes at these days.
 It’s refreshingly original and takes place in wonderfully-detailed setting we pretty much never get to visit.
 If you like your science-fiction and alien invasions to be on the more realistic side, then you’ll find The Three Body-Problem to be an unforgettable beginning to one of the most epic voyages you’ll ever have; I strongly recommend it to all you sci-fi buffs out there.